bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 elements described in {{response}}, with some
 variations:

-If the AS determines that the client can make a further continuation request, the AS MUST include a new
+If the AS determines that the RC can make a further continuation request, the AS MUST include a new
 ["continue" response element](#response-continue).
 The returned handle value MUST NOT be the same as that used to make the continuation request, and the continuation URI MAY remain the same.
-If the AS does not return a new "continue" response element, the client MUST NOT make an additional continuation request.
-If a client does so, the AS MUST return an error.
+If the AS does not return a new "continue" response element, the RC MUST NOT make an additional continuation request.
+If a RC does so, the AS MUST return an error.

-If the AS determines that the client still needs to drive interaction with the user, the AS MAY return appropriate [responses for any of the interaction mechanisms](#response-interact) the client [indicated in its initial request](#request-interact).
+If the AS determines that the RC still needs to drive interaction with the RQ, the AS MAY return appropriate [responses for any of the interaction mechanisms](#response-interact) the RC [indicated in its initial request](#request-interact).
 Unique values such as interaction URIs and nonces SHOULD be re-generated and not re-used.

-The client MUST present proof of the same [key identified in the initial request](#request-key) by signing the request as described in {{binding-keys}}.
-This requirement is in place whether or not the AS had previously registered the client's key as described in {{request-key-authenticate}}.
+The RC MUST present proof of the same [key identified in the initial request](#request-key) by signing the request as described in {{binding-keys}}.
+This requirement is in place whether or not the AS had previously registered the RC's key as described in {{request-key-authenticate}}.

 ## Continuing after a Finalized Interaction {#continue-after-interaction}

-If the client has received an interaction reference from a ["callback"](#interaction-callback) message, the client MUST include the "interaction_ref" in its continuation request.
+If the RC has received an interaction reference from a ["callback"](#interaction-callback) message, the RC MUST include the "interaction_ref" in its continuation request.
-The client MUST validate the hash before making the continuation request, but note that the client does not send the hash back to the AS in the request.
+The RC MUST validate the hash before making the continuation request, but note that the RC does not send the hash back to the AS in the request.

 ~~~